-There are two options for following this workshop: (1) do the installations yourself & be in control of everything, (2) use the VMs that we have created with the installations already done.
-In the former case, you will have to download Nextflow, Docker and Singularity.
+There are two options for following this workshop: (1) do the installations yourself & be in control of everything, (2) use the setup that we have provided with the installations already done.
+In the former case, you will have to download Nextflow and Apptainer.
 In the latter case, you can follow the instructions below.